tjparnell/biotoolbox/docs/apps/get_features.md

     start, stop, and strand coordinates.
 These are automatically included in other formats.
 This is automatically included when adjusting coordinate positions.

+- --useid

+    Use the feature's Primary ID tag instead of the Display Name tag for use in the output Name column when writing to either a BED or UCSC (refFlat) format.
+By default the Display Name is used when available.
+From GTF files, this corresponds to the `gene_id` or `transcript_id` tags, rather than `gene_name` or `transcript_name`.
+For GFF3 files, this would be `ID` and `Name` tags.

 ### General options